OSU Ecampus Faculty E-News

 - Cheridy Aduviri (College of Education): Building relationships with screencasting, Web 2.0 tools and social networking platforms

 - Cub Kahn (Center for Teaching and Learning): A showcase of hybrid courses

 We hope to see you there!

 Sure, Michelle Obama is the big-name attraction for June's OSU commencement, but we haven't lost sight of who graduation is really about: the students.

 Ecampus is expecting a record number of its students to graduate and travel to Corvallis for the ceremony on Sunday, June 17, and we're hosting a reception for our students and their families to celebrate their achievements.

-All Ecampus faculty, instructors and advisers are encouraged to attend the reception as well.
-Every year, our students -- many of whom are coming to campus for the first time -- express a desire to meet their instructors and advisers in person after years of communicating from a distance.
+All Ecampus faculty, instructors and advisors are encouraged to attend the reception as well.
+Every year, our students -- many of whom are coming to campus for the first time -- express a desire to meet their instructors and advisors in person after years of communicating from a distance.

 The reception will be held from 11 a.m. to 1 p.m. in The Valley Library.
 Please send us an email to let us know if you plan to attend.
 Refreshments will be provided.

 New computer science online degree generates major interestOSU last week unveiled the nation's first online post-baccalaureate program in computer science, creating a one-year pathway to high-paying career opportunities in virtually any industry worldwide.